arubhatt/datascience-notes/README.md

 These were notes taken from within the [Data Scientist with Python](https://www.datacamp.com/tracks/data-scientist-with-python. track.

-# List of Notes covered:
+# List of Notes Covered

 1. Bokeh Plotting - using bokeh for interactive plots.
 2. Conda essentials - maintaining your conda environment - using venv.